-&lt;sup>1 As the three-four month window starting in March 2010 is the optimal time frame for accurately gauging the extent of storage losses and hence getting the most complete picture for the previous rainy season, administering a short-module on the 2008/09 rainy season production and storage losses to the panel households increases the size of the sample that could be used to obtain accurate production and storage loss estimates for that season.
-This would also allow us to track the trends (chronic vs. transient nature) in production losses among the panel households, as a similar module pertaining to the 2011/12 rainy season could be administered when these households are revisited in 2013.
-Collecting full data on the 2008/2009 rainy season among the panel households has been avoided as this would have constituted a significant increase in the work load for the panel households (in terms of the length of the questionnaire causing respondent and enumerator fatigue).
+1 As the three-four month window starting in March 2019 is the optimal time frame for accurately gauging the extent of storage losses and hence getting the most complete picture for the previous rainy season, administering a short-module on the 2018/19 rainy season production and storage losses to the panel households increases the size of the sample that could be used to obtain accurate production and storage loss estimates for that season.
+This allows us to track the trends (chronic vs. transient nature) in production losses among the panel households, as a similar module pertaining to the 2015/16 rainy season was administered when these households were revisited in 2016, a similar module pertaining to the 2009/10 rainy season was administered in IHS3 when these households were visited for the first time, and can be asked again for 2018/19 for IHS5.
+Collecting full data on the previous rainy seasons among the panel households has been avoided as this would have constituted a significant increase in the work load for the panel households (in terms of the length of the questionnaire causing respondent and enumerator fatigue).